The Mist (film): Writing

 Darabont chose to film The Mist because he wanted to create a "very direct, muscular" film, in contrast to the "straighter dramas" of his previous King adaptations.
-Darabont devised a new, darker ending for the film, which King praised for its boldness, and acknowledged that the new ending was a stark departure from more conventional, feel-good conclusions often expected by studios, remarking, "The ending is such a jolt—wham!
-It's frightening.
-But people who go to see a horror movie don't necessarily want to be sent out with a Pollyanna ending."
+Darabont devised a new, darker ending for the film, which King praised, describing it as one that would be unsettling for studios and frightening.
+But King assumed that "people who go to see a horror movie don't necessarily want to be sent out with a Pollyanna ending."

-Darabont viewed The Mist as a throwback to classic storytelling, referencing writers like Paddy Chayefsky and comparing the film's themes to Lord of the Flies, where fear drives people to behave primitively.
-He emphasized the film's exploration of human behavior under duress, explaining that it was about "people at each other" more than the monsters themselves.
-Darabont also cited influences such as The Twilight Zone episode "The Monsters Are Due on Maple Street" and the film Lifeboat (1944).
+Darabont described The Mist as quaint in its elements of monsters and fear of the unknown, compared to the contemporary popularity of films with torture porn.
+The director saw The Mist as a throwback to Paddy Chayefsky and William Shakespeare, explaining that it was about "people at each other" more than the monsters themselves.
+Comparing his film to Lord of the Flies, but with "some cool monsters in it," Darabont highlighted the element of fear that compels people to behave primitively.
+He also cited influences such as The Twilight Zone episode "The Monsters Are Due on Maple Street" and Alfred Hitchcock's film Lifeboat (1944).

 In adapting the novella, Darabont altered some character dynamics.
 For instance, the novella includes a brief extramarital affair between the characters David Drayton and Amanda Dumfries, but Darabont chose to instead create a more emotional, surrogate family dynamic between them in the film.
-Jane, who played David, noted that his character and Amanda (Laurie Holden) become a "little unit" in the face of the horrors they endure together, a relationship Holden compared to the bonds formed by survivors at the Louisiana Superdome during Hurricane Katrina.
+Jane, who played David, noted that his character and Amanda (Laurie Holden) become a "little unit" in the face of the horrors they endure together.
+Holden compared the nightmare to the experience of survivors at the Louisiana Superdome during Hurricane Katrina.

 The film also elaborates on the origins of the mist, which is left vague in the novella.
 Darabont introduced an explanation involving the Arrowhead Project, a military experiment that opened portals to other dimensions.
-Though Darabont wrote an unfilmed opening scene depicting a malfunction at the project's lab, the film still provides more context about the mist's origins than King's original story.
+He wrote in 2005, but did not film, an opening scene in which the thunderstorm causes a malfunction at the project's lab that allows a portal to stay open too long.